-Equities - industry, country size and stock risks

-- Fixed income yield curve, credit risks, duration risks and market risks - Alternative assets liquidity risks, property risks, alpha risk - Money market credit risk and liquidity risk - Currency risk - Macroeconomic risks - environmental; social and corporate governance risks
+- Equities industry, country size and stock risks - Fixed income yield curve, credit risks, duration risks and market risks - Alternative assets liquidity risks, property risks, alpha risk - Money market credit risk and liquidity risk

+- Currency risk

+- Macroeconomic risks

+- environmental; social and corporate governance risks

-The Fund mitigates these risks through diversification, investing in a wide variety of markets and assets, and through the use of specialist managers with differing mandates.
+The Fund mitigates these risks through diversification, investing in a wide variety of markets and assets, and through the use of specialist managers with differing mandates in addition to access to the range of managers via the Wales Pension Partnership investment pool.

-The Administering Authority reviews each investment manager's performance quarterly, and annually considers the asset allocation of the Fund by carrying out an annual review meeting with its Investment Advisors, Fund Managers and Fund Actuary.
+The Administering Authority reviews each investment manager's performance quarterly and annually considers the asset allocation of the Fund by carrying out an annual review meeting with its Investment Advisors, Fund Managers and Fund Actuary.
 The Administering Authority also annually reviews the effect of market movements on the Fund's overall funding position.